 - Choose Finder > Preferences from the menu

-- Select Advanced and check the "Show all filename extensions" setting.
+- Click Advanced and ensure "Show all filename extensions" is unchecked.

 When importing email messages into Together, you are importing a file that contains an email message.
 Together treats these message files like any other and shows the creation and modification dates of the file in the Info view and item list, not the date the message was received, which is stored inside the file.